cyclops-ui/cyclops/web/docs/templates/private_templates.md

 # Private templates

-You might want to store your templates in a private repository and load them into Cyclops, but you must authorize Cyclops to pull the template.
+You might want to store your templates in a private repository and load them into Cyclops, but you must authorize Cyclops to be able to pull the template.

 ## About